Toyota RAV4 Transmission Lifespan: How Long Does It Last?

 Common Signs of RAV4 Transmission Failure

-If you notice delayed gear engagement when shifting from park to drive or reverse, it might be an early sign of transmission trouble.
-Additionally, keep an ear out for unusual noises like grinding or whining while driving, as these can indicate serious mechanical issues.
-Addressing these symptoms promptly can save you from more extensive repairs down the road.
+If you notice delayed gear engagement when shifting from park to drive or reverse, your transmission needs attention.
+You should also listen for unusual noises like grinding, clunking, or whining.
+Catching these symptoms early can often save you from needing a complete transmission rebuild.

 Delayed Gear Engagement